Perfmatters Review: Love it or Leave it

 My WordPress Stack

-My WordPress stack is kind of simple, I use only 8 plugins:
+My WordPress stack is kind of simple, I use only 6 plugins and most of them are pretty lightweight.

 #1Ad Inserter Pro